tomtom-international-labs/lab-maps-sdk-for-android/responses/2_prepare_working_environment.md

-# TomTom Lab: Maps SDK for Android.
+# TomTom Lab: Maps SDK for Android

 Welcome to the TomTom Lab.